Our Way Stories | The Elders Book Project

 Our Way Stories celebrates the lives of 10 of the most respected Elders from the Northern Rivers region of Bundjalung Country.

-Arts Northern Rivers partnered with local Indigenous woman Dale Simone Roberts who worked alongside the Elders to record their stories and commissioned award-wining Bangalow photographer Kate Holmes to take their portraits.
+In 2016 Arts Northern Rivers partnered with local Indigenous woman Dale Simone Roberts who worked alongside the Elders to record their stories and commissioned award-wining Bangalow photographer Kate Holmes to take their portraits.

 “My interest in this project started with listening to the stories of my friend Uncle Magpie.
 I just thought to myself what a wealth of knowledge he has to share and he wanted to share it so generously.
 I just wondered if he doesn’t get to pass on his knowledge where does it go?” – Dale Simone Roberts